dougproctor/dougproctor.github.io/_pages/faq.md

 <h3>What is Tiny Talk?</h3>

-> Tiny Talk is a mobile app that aims to bring back social serendipity through randomly-coordinated 7-minute 1:1 video chats amongst friends.
-Tiny Talk enables users to stay connected via meaningful, low-commitment interactions with people they are close with.
+> Tiny Talk is a mobile app that helps to build and strengthen communities by connecting friends, family, classmates and co-workers for semi-random 7-minute 1:1 video chats.
+Tiny Talks are short, low-commitment and only with people you've approved to connect with.
+Whether you use Tiny Talk for your team at work, classmates at school, your volunteer group or just your family and friends, Tiny Talk is bringing back social serendipity to help build happy, healthy relationships.

 <h3>How does it work?</h3>